 - The issuance of keys for the University Housing (PR buildings) is not included within this policy.
 Employees working in these buildings must conform to the basic security principles identified within this document, as well as the specific key policies established by the Auxiliary Services Administrator for relative buildings.

 - A report must be filed with University Police before lost or stolen keys will be replaced.

 - A key request to replace the lost key must also be submitted and approved.

-- After receiving the required report and key request, the Locksmith, or approved designate, will determine the resulting building(s), space(s) potentially compromised and at risk.
+- After receiving the required report and key request it will be determine what building(s), space(s) are potentially compromised and at risk.
 There is a $35 per lock charge for each door that is re-keyed.